-Hermit crabs are saltwater creatures.
-However, overexposure to salt acts in a similar way to bleach, turning the shell white.
-That being said, this is a more common occurrence in the wild when the shells become immersed in the ocean or washed over by waves on the shore for a long time.
+Hermit crabs are saltwater creatures, but overexposure turns shells white.
+This is also common when the shells become immersed in the ocean or washed over by waves on the shore for a long time.

-- Oribatid – aka soil mites or moss mites
+- Oribatid – soil mites or moss mites.

-- Sarcoptes scabiei hominis – aka itch or scabies mites
+- Sarcoptes scabiei hominis (itch or scabies mites).

-Mites are more common than you might think.
-They enter into the tank through fresh food, woods, rocks, or shells.
-Mites thrive in warmth, darkness, humidity, and places they can hide.
-Once they get into the tank, they multiply and cause a full-scale infestation, becoming difficult to eradicate.
+Mites thrive in warmth, darkness, and humidity, seeking hiding places.
+Once mites enter the tank, they quickly multiply and cause a full-scale infestation, becoming hard to eradicate.

-Hermit crabs don’t fade in color from the natural aging process like some mammals.
-Unfortunately, if you find your hermit crab gray, pale, or white and not moving, it’s likely dead.
+Unfortunately, if you find a hermit crab that’s gray, pale, or white and not moving, it’s likely dead.
 It’s common for hermit crabs to die suddenly and without warning.

 Why Is My Hermit Crab White After Molting?

-During this process, the hermit crab will shed its exoskeleton and produce a larger one to accommodate its growing body.
-Molting is a deeply private experience for a hermit crab, and during this time, it will barely move.
-As a result, owners commonly worry that their hermit crab’s dead or dying.
+The hermit crab will shed its exoskeleton and produce a larger one to accommodate its growing body.
+Molting is a private experience for a hermit crab, and it’ll seldom move during this time.

-- Eat and drink more than usual to store fat and water
+- Eating and drinking more than usual to store fat and water.

-Once a hermit crab completes its molt and emerges, it will stop being pale or white and return to its original vibrant color.
-This is how you’ll know that your hermit crab’s back to normal.
+Once a hermit crab completes its molt and emerges, it’ll stop being white and return to its vibrant color.

 What Is the Fuzzy White Stuff on My Hermit Crab?